What factors influence the price of a website redesign?

 The type of website is one of the primary factors determining the price.
 An institutional showcase website generally has a simple architecture and limited functionality.
 Conversely, an e-commerce website or business platform requires specific development, third-party integrations, and extensive testing.

-Project customization also plays a central role.
+Project customization also plays a key role.
 A site based on existing templates will cost less than a site designed entirely from scratch.
-Customization involves more extensive work in terms of design, usability, and development.
+Customization involves more extensive design, usability, and development work.
 This approach allows for greater differentiation but has a direct impact on price.

 2. Design, UX, and level of customization